claire-crg/redistrictingProject_GUS8066/README.md

 Step 1.
 Run the executable or gui.py from the top level of the repository.

 Step 2.
 Select the path to the folder containing the plans.
-Two plans have been provide for testing.
+Two plans have been provided for testing.
 They are located in /data.

 Step 3.
 Select a shapefile or geopackage if desired (one has been supplied in /data: vtd_gdf.gpkg.)